wp-plugins/siteguard/readme.txt

 if WAF ( SiteGuard Lite ) by JP-Secure is installed on a Web server.
 WAF prevents the attack from the outside against the Web server, but for some WordPress or plugin functions, WAF may detect the attack which is actually not attack and block the function.
 By creating the WAF exclude rule, the WAF protection function can be activated while the false detection for the specified function is prevented.

+= Translate =

+If you have created your own language pack, or have an update of an existing one, you can send [gettext PO and MO files](http://codex.wordpress.org/Translating_WordPress) to [us]( sgdev@jp-secure.com ) so that We can bundle it into SiteGuard WP Plugin.
+You can download the latest [POT file](http://plugins.svn.wordpress.org/siteguard/trunk/languages/siteguard.pot), and [PO files in each language](http://plugins.svn.wordpress.org/siteguard/branches/languages/).

 == Installation ==